strangerstudios/pmpro-membership-card/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-membership-card/issues

 == Changelog ==
+= .2.2 =
+* Added link to membership card in Member Links section of the account page.
+* Fixed the default membership card template styling a bit.

 = .2.1 =
 * Fixed template loading bug.